airbr/messageplatform/README.md

---

-#TODO:
+# Redis Message Platform

+## TODO:

-Take this PHP/Redis starter app and make it a little more polished.
+This project is a plan to take this PHP/Redis starter app and make it a little more polished.

+Done so far:

+* Added the ability to delete messages.

 Ideas?
 1. Give the application a mobile redesign